19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Die Rolling Mechanics/Reroll Tokens.md

-# Reroll Tokens (Luck)
+# Reroll Tokens

-Reroll Tokens are a way to represent that the PCs having a little plot armor as the heroes.
+Reroll Tokens are a way to represent that the PCs are the heroes of the story.

 A PC can only have 1 reroll token at a time.